RYNEQ/ham2mon-docker/README.md

     docker run -it --privileged ham2mon

-WARNING: it is possible you need to do the `rmmod` part inside docker too, so connect SDR while checking `dmesg -w`  and make sure `dvb` driver is **NOT** loaded. you can also check presence of rtl-sdr by running `rtl_test` command.
+you can check presence of rtl-sdr by running `rtl_test` command.